HumphreyCurtis/GuardianCycle/portfolio/system-design.md

   </i>
 </p>

 This diagram shows that the Processing application follows the object oriented design philosophy, with each class representing a modular functionality, using a form of Model-View-Controller design pattern.
 In brief the _Gui_ class serves as the View - producing the various on screen elements (buttons, etc) and displaying data from the route to the user.
 The Controller aspect is dually handled by _DataHandler_  and _MQTTHandler_ which is responsible for accepting input either from  the MQTT protocol or from the user and processing that accordingly.
-Lastly the Model element is handled by _Calculator_, _Maps_ and _PolyLineEncoder_ which take the JSON data from the _Route_ class (referred to above) and runs it through algorithms to determine calories, distance covered, etc and correspondingly then place that data in geographical form (the _PolyLineEncoder_ acting to compress latitude / longitudinal data when sending over the lightweight MQTT network and to easily request data from the Google maps api).
+The Model element is handled by _Calculator_, _Maps_ and _PolyLineEncoder_ which take the JSON data from the _Route_ class (referred to above) and runs it through algorithms to determine calories, distance covered, etc and correspondingly places that data in geographical form (the _PolyLineEncoder_ acting to compress latitude / longitudinal data when sending over the lightweight MQTT network and to easily request data from the Google maps api).

 #### IoT Device

-The M5Stack is a low-cost, lightweight, incredibly adaptable and internet-connected data collection device - consequently it was ideal for developing a GuardianCycle prototype.
+The M5Stack is a low-cost, lightweight, incredibly adaptable and internet-connected data collection device.
+Therefore, it was ideal for developing a GuardianCycle prototype.
 Despite these advantages the M5Stack did have some minor shortcomings.

-Notably, the lack of a GPS module located within the M5Stack meant that all users route data had to be hardcoded in the form of a JSON GPS coordinates string.
+The lack of a GPS module located within the M5Stack meant that all users' route data had to be hardcoded in the form of a JSON GPS coordinates string.
 Furthermore the short battery life of the M5Stack resulted in the LED using a considerable portion of the battery.
 These design flaws are noted and mitigated in the future approach section.

-The IOT device is envisaged as low-cost, low-energy, environmentally and user friendly - offering primarily useful LED and GPS functionaity.
+The IOT device is envisaged as low-cost, low-energy, environmentally and user friendly, offering useful LED and GPS functionaity.
 Collectively, we wanted the device to be durable, effective and safe for road use.
 Data was dually transmitted to either the emergency services website or the desktop application.

 <p align="center">